ICT-VGL/ICT-FaceKit/README.md

 | Albedo to displacement inference     | No                   | Yes                 |
 | Static face fitting software (FaceX) | No                   | Yes                 |

+## Script Package

+This software package comes with some example scripts to get started.
+First, install external python packages:

+    pip install numpy
+    pip install openmesh

+cd in to the `/Scripts` directory as some example scripts require this root path.

+Run example scripts:

+    python sample_random.py
+    python read_identity.py

+Outputs will be written in `/sample_data_out`

 ## Publications

 ### Learning Formation of Physically Based Face Attributes